-Pro Tip: Why install bathroom grab bars yourself, when you can have certified factory trained installers do it for you?
+Pro Tip: Why install bathroom grab bars yourself, when you can have certified factory-trained installers do it for you?
 Plus they are 100% Guaranteed!
 Just call 866-762-4436 for pricing and specials.

-With that said, we are going to take a look at the various types of grab bars that exist, their designs and functionalities.
+Let’s take a look at the various types of grab bars that exist, their designs and functionalities.
 We’ll also learn all about their benefits and limitations and how easy or difficult they are to use, and why it is important to grab a bar (see what I did there?) that is compliant with the Americans with Disabilities Act.

 Finally, last but certainly not least, we’ll answer a few Frequently Asked Questions about grab bars, like how much insurance will help, and whether you should call a plumber.

-The Wonderful Grab Bag of Grab Bars
+The 2 Types of Grab Bars

 There are so many grab bars that exist today.
 It can be overwhelming to sort through them all, much less to know which ones are best for you and your loved ones!
 So, let’s look at each kind in turn and discover exactly how they work and who can best benefit from them.